folio-org/folio-org.github.io/guides/rename-module.md

 This will disable push access and pull-requests.
 It leaves the teams configured, and can be reversed if needed.
+This also enables scripts to avoid "archived" repositories.

 Modify the GitHub repository "Description" field to prepend the text: `** DEPRECATED ** `